 People taking propranolol should also avoid nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
 These drugs may reduce the effects of propranolol.

 Propranolol can also interact with other substances such as alcohol.
-Drinking alcohol while taking propranolol is not advised as alcohol can increase the levels of propranolol in the body.
-This causes more side effects for many people.
+Doctors typically recommend avoiding alcohol when taking propranolol since it can increase the levels of propranolol in the body, which can lead to side effects.